-Students will use problems and project based instructional strategies to investigate various medical interventions that extend and improve quality of life, including gene therapy, pharmacology, surgery, prosthetics, rehabilitation and supportive care.
+In this college level course students will use problems and project based instructional strategies to investigate various medical interventions that extend and improve quality of life, including gene therapy, pharmacology, surgery, prosthetics, rehabilitation and supportive care.
 Students will study the design and development of various medical interventions including vascular stents, cochlear implants, and prosthetic limbs.
 They will review the history of organ transplants and gene therapy, and become aware of current developments.
 Using 3-D imaging software and current research, students will design and build a model of a therapeutic protein.